xieyuheng/fidb-zero/docs/manual/intro.md

 > - [RFC 9110 -- HTTP Semantics](https://www.rfc-editor.org/rfc/rfc9110.html).

-Nowaday people use relational database and SQL, but the most used relations between SQL tables are `has one` and `has many`, which are must naturally expressed by nested directories.
+Nowaday people use relational database and SQL, but the most used relations between SQL data are `has one` and `has many`, which are most naturally expressed by nested directories.

 For example: